 For General Practice trainees, a brief note from A/Prof Jo-Anne Manski-Nankervis confirming sponsorship by the University of Melbourne Department of General Practice.

-Candidates short-listed for interview will be informed at the end of August 2021.
+Candidates short-listed for interview will be informed generally at the end of August.

-Interviews will be held at the end of September 2021 ahead of a February 2022 start.
+Interviews will likely be held at the end of September ahead of a February start.

 The MACH-Track Co-Directors are: